teamcfadvance/BlogCFC5/install/readme.txt

 =======================================================================================================================================================================================
 Last Updated: June 2, 2011
 /client/admin/pod.cfm - Corrects issue with case sensitivity with pods.
 Forces pod names to lowercase on creation / update.
 This may cause issues with existing pods in case sensitive environments as an update to a pod may generate a new pod with a lowercase name.
+/client/org/camden/blog/render/render.cfc - Corrects issue where spaces in a renderer attribute value would cause the wrong value to be returned. (previously myAtribute="this that" would have returned "this")

 =======================================================================================================================================================================================